[Holodeck:

 CHAKOTAY: Can I talk to her?

-EMH: I can't guarantee she'll hear you or be able to understand you
+EMH: I can't guarantee she'll hear you, or be able to understand you if

 EMH: It's possible the spatial distortions have damaged her speech